mahbubcseju/object_detection_using_tensorflow/README.md

  ## Output

- <p> Output will be saved on output directory after ditecting object. <p>
+ <p> Output will be saved on output directory after detecting object. <p>